 New Etsy Home for Soaked in Cinnamon: A City Witch Finds Healing

-I cannot express how proud I am to have my work alongside Semana’s.
-She’s been doing incredible work in zines and activism in Indigenous communities and other communities of color, especially with QTPOC.
-Her belief in my work leaves me in awe and I hope it helps make a contribution to her shop.
+I cannot express how proud I am to have my work alongside Se’mana’s.
+They’ve been doing incredible work in zines and activism in Indigenous communities and other communities of color, especially with QTPOC.
+Their belief in my work leaves me in awe and I hope it helps make a contribution to their shop.

 Wow I guess you can see now why I’m a bit overwhelmed to be included in this amazing circle of work.
 Hopefully, you’ll find me worthy of such great company.
-So for now, I’ll just thank Semana for her partnership and encourage you to check out what she is building with QIG!
+So for now, I’ll just thank Se’mana for their partnership and encourage you to check out what they are building with QIG!